Prathameshv07/Dance-Movement-Analyzer/README.md

 ## 🎯 Overview

-The **Dance Movement Analyzer** is a production-ready web application that uses AI-powered pose detection to analyze dance movements in real-time.
+The **DanceDynamics** is a production-ready web application that uses AI-powered pose detection to analyze dance movements in real-time.
 Built with MediaPipe, FastAPI, and modern web technologies, it provides comprehensive movement analysis with an intuitive glassmorphism user interface.

 ### What It Does